 Released on August 6, 1999

-A boy who communicates with spirits that don't know they're dead seeks the help of a dishearted child psychologist.
+Plot: A boy who communicates with spirits that don't know they're dead seeks the help of a dishearted child psychologist.

 My thoughts: What the fuck ever happened to Haley Joel Osment?
 He was arguably the greatest child actor of all time, and even outshined Bruce Willis in this movie.
 The ending of the film is powerful and moving, and the film is heart-warming and chilling at the same time.
 Probably the only good movie from M. Night Shmuckaluckadingdong.